newtonproject/HEP-specification/NewID-specification.md

 # NewID Specification (Draft)

-NewID, created from Newton addresses, is designed as [Decentralized Identifiers](https://w3c-ccg.github.io/did-spec/#did-documents)(DIDs).
+NewID, created from Newton addresses, is designed as a [Decentralized Identifier](https://w3c-ccg.github.io/did-spec/#did-documents)(DIDs).

 DID is a new type of identifier for verifiable, "self-sovereign" digital identity according to W3C Community Group Draft Report.
-It meets the requirement of decentralized world to identify the entities.
+It allows entity identification in the decentralized world.

-### DID Method
+## DID Method

 A "DID method" is a specific implementation of a DID scheme that is identified by a method name.
-To encode a DID for an NewID address, simply prepend did:newid:
+To encode a DID for an NewID address, simply prepend ```did:newid:```

 For example:

->- Version prefix - Used chainID. see [ NewChain Network ID ]
+>- Version prefix - Used chainID. see [NewChain Network ID](https://gitlab.newtonproject.org/alexcg/newchain-sdk-example/blob/master/chain_id.md)
 >- Payload - hash of public key
 >- Four bytes (32 bits) of SHA256-based error checking code (digest of the version and payload)